reacfen/uninttp/README.md

     void fun() {
         X = 2; // Assignment operator works as expected

-        // If you want to access 'p' directly, you would have to do either of the two below:
+        // If you want to access 'p' directly, you would have to call 'uni_auto_v' explicitly:

         // auto a = X.p;                // This will NOT work since the C++ Standard does not allow
                                         // overloading the dot operator (yet)